hashnirehana3107/StayEase/README.md

 # StayEase
 StayEase - Online Hotel Booking App

+Welcome to StayEase – Find it.
+Book it.
+Enjoy the Stay!!

 StayEase is a modern hotel booking and reservation app designed for travelers who value comfort, convenience, and choice.
 Whether you’re planning a business trip, a family vacation, or a spontaneous getaway, StayEase makes it effortless to find the perfect stay, compare prices,